SynthmindsLLC/SynthBrain/02 -🧙🏿‍♂️ Learning Lab/👨🏻‍🏫 Courses/AI for Financial Management.md

 2. **Initiating the Query**: Start by asking ChatGPT basic questions about your data, such as "What was the average monthly revenue for the last year?"
 This helps you familiarize yourself with the data and the AI's capabilities.

 3. **Advanced Queries**: As you become more comfortable, you can start asking more complex questions.
-For example, "Predict the next quarter's revenue based on past seasonal trends and marketing spend."
+For example, "Predict the next quarter's revenue based on past [insert seasonal trends] and [insert marketing spend]."

 ### Interpretation of Results: Analyzing AI-Generated Financial Reports